yukaitung/lgdxrobot-docs/content/lgdxrobot2/chassistuner/_index.md

 weight: 4
 ---

 LGDXRobot2 ChassisTuner is a GUI tool written in Qt, designed for testing and fine-tuning LGDXRobot2 hardware.
-It allows you to validate your setup and optimise performance.
+It allows validation of the setup and optimisation of performance.

 The source code is available in the **LGDXRobot2 ChassisTuner** repository ([GitLab](https://gitlab.com/lgdxrobotics/lgdxrobot2-chassistuner) | [GitHub](https://github.com/yukaitung/lgdxrobot2-chassistuner)).